Off-Nadir Delta

 Is it free to use?

-Risk, supply-chain, and insurance analysts tracking exposure; OSINT and security researchers monitoring developing situations; disaster responders watching active hazards; and journalists and analysts who need to see where events are unfolding and corroborate them with satellite evidence.
+It is built for risk, supply-chain, and insurance analysts tracking exposure; OSINT and security researchers monitoring developing situations; disaster responders watching active hazards; and journalists and analysts who need to see where events are unfolding and corroborate them with satellite evidence.
 Anyone who needs to know "what is happening on Earth right now, and where" is a candidate.

 Can I connect events to satellite imagery?